wpwupingwp/novowrap/README.md

 `-insert_size [number]`: the insert size of sequencing library, should be integer

-`-seed [names]`: gene names as seeds for assembly, separated by comma, the default seeds are `rbcL,psaB,psaC,rrn23`
+`-seed [names]`: gene names as seeds for assembly, separated by commas, the default seeds are `rbcL,psaB,psaC,rrn23`

 `-seed_file [filename]`: seed file, will overwrite `-seed` option